axe-or/web-stuff-or-something/why_I_dont_like_language_package_managers.md

 them *more complex*, and most programmers drastically underestimate how much complexity they accidentally add when trying to find "just the right abstraction" for the job.

+The second reason is the most important one, depenencies which are not dependable, when you simply want to run a a URL router and you get an entire testing framework, ORM, and `is-odd` because the library author could not contain themselves.
+A good dependency must do its job, do it well, nothing more and nothing less.
+This is distinct from the notion of "code bloat", adding too many dependencies generally causes a software to become bloated, but it's not a necessity, espcially in the JavaScript, Python and Rust ecossystems, some dependencies are so extremely tiny they are not even worthy of being called code bloat.

 ## SemVer is not enough

+SemVer (AKA *Semantic Versioning) is a specification on how version numbers should relate to incompatibilities in an API.
+I do not think SemVer is by itself a bad idea, however, it is overly idealistic, not only verifying complaince with SemVer automatically is very difficult, but it does not address the fact that people rely on bugs, and they rely a *lot more* on bugs than you might think.

+To build actually reliable software, avoid at all costs depending on version ranges of a library, instead *choose a particular version and pin it*.
+Only update when needed, and do it carefully, it is a minor inconvenience to pay for not having to worry about `libfoo-v2.3.1` accidentally fixing a bug you relied (accidentally or not) on version `v2.3.2`.

+If possible, vendor your dependencies, or add that as an option, developers shoul dbe able to work on your project with little setup, and users should require **no** setup.

+## What to do instead?

+The effort to reduce dependency hell is a noble one, but how to go about it?
+Here are things which language authors and compiler designers can do:

+1. Do not provide a language package manager.

+2. Do not ship "build systems", design the language compiler/interpreter in a way their necessity is maximally reduced.

+3. Do not rely on SemVer ranges for package versioning, I'm not saying to *not* use SemVer, but always refer **one** specific version.

+4. Make a package **extremely well defined**.
+And preferrably, make adding dependencies a straightforward but manual process.
+Ideally, each dependency should just be a folder or zip archive the programmer can use.

+ Now, things which programmers can do:

+ 1. Rely on a small number of dependencies, think *very well* before adding anything, you might not need it or you might be able to implement the functionality you need anyways without wasting too much time.

+ 2. Only choose high-quality dependencies, they don't need to be *famous*, but look for self-contained, well tested libraries.
+Avoid libraries that have more marketing than code.